45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 5 to 8

-The sea holly is a very interesting-looking plant.
+Sea holly is a very interesting-looking plant.
 Large rosettes of extremely spiky leaves give rise to tall flowering stems.
-At the top of the flowering stems are the most unusual-looking flowers.
-These are spiky orbs with showy bracts that range in color from pale silvery green to lavender and attracts pollinators.
+At the top of the flowering stems sit the most unusual-looking flowers.
+These are spiky orbs with showy bracts that range in color from pale silvery green to lavender and attract pollinators.

-Not only is the sea holly fascinating to look at, it’s also easy to grow.
+Not only is sea holly fascinating to look at, it’s also easy to grow.
 It does best in full sun with dry, loamy, well-drained soil.
-Sea holly, like other Eryngiums, develops a deep tap root, which makes it both very drought tolerant, but also difficult to transplant once established.
+Sea holly, like other eryngiums, develops a deep taproot, which makes it both very drought tolerant and difficult to transplant once established.

 Shasta Daisy